bmo-node/bmo/README.md

 During application start up BMO has 3 phases, configuration, injection, and running.
 First BMO resolves the config function.
 After that it instantiates all the dependency modules.
-It inspects each module's constructor to ensure that all of it's dependencies are available.
+During this process it inspects each module's constructor to ensure that all of it's dependencies are available.
 It does this by parsing the functions AST.
-Currently it is well tested using the destructure syntax, It also attempt's to find any accesses to the first parameters dependency object if the destructure syntax is not used.
+Currently it is well tested using the destructure syntax, It also attempt's to find any accesses to the first parameters 'dependencies' key if the destructure syntax is not used.
 Using other syntax may create different AST formats that may not be supported.
 Using transpilers, minifiers, or uglifiers that modify the AST may or may not work.

+## Default dependencies

+BMO has some built in dependencies to make your life easier.
+- `errorMap` -> this dependency controls how your application maps errors to http statuses.
+- `errors` -> this contains references to all the error types defined by BMO.
+- `events` -> This module acts as an event hub for your application.
+Use it to communicate via pub-sub across dependencies.
+- `gracefulShutdown` -> This module implements a graceful shutdown.
+It emits a shutdown event when the application requests to close.
+- `errorHandler` -> This module catches any middleware errors an sends back an appropriate response based off the errorMap.
+- `requestValidator` -> This module validates requests based off of a joi schema.
+- `serveStatic` -> this module can be used to serve static files.
+- `swagger` -> this module adds in an open api spec to your application based off the schemas defined in your routes.
+- `health` -> This module adds in a basic health endpoint to allow live checking at /health

+## Other BMO modules

+- 'eureka' -> Implements eureka service discovery for BMO applications